SurPun/AWS-Developer-Associate/Section 17: AWS Elastic Beanstalk/Notes.md

 - After creating an Elastic Beanstalk environment, you cannot change the Elastic Load Balancer type (only the configuration)
 - To migrate:
- 1. create a new environment with the same configuration except LB (can't elone)
+ 1. create a new environment with the same configuration except LB (can't clone)

  2. deploy your application onto the new environment